kbryant25/kbryant-RIT-Capstone/README.md

 - Strip AGN down into central mass surrounded by massless test particles
 - Apply kick velocity to central mass
-- Customizable parameters (SMBH mass, velocity, angle, range)
+- Customizable parameters (SMBH mass, velocity, angle, range, AGN shape)

 ## Part 2: Data Extraction and Analysis (Clever code name pending)
 Extract position and velocity vectors for each particle from the N-Body code and compile into a database.
 From there construct a code that is able to compute the line profiles from the database.
 From there spectroscopic analysis can be done on the emission lines created by the simulation.